disusered/blog/src/content/blog/phoenix-with-typescript.md

 touch docker-compose.yaml
 ```

-You can copy the following code into your `docker-compose.yaml` file.
+We can copy the following code into our `docker-compose.yaml` file.

 ```yaml
 version: "3.9"